kellylyq/mba_data_decisions/Real-Estate---R.md

     ## ===============================================
     ## Note:               *p<0.1; **p<0.05; ***p<0.01

+-   When we control for beds and baths, we do not see the coefficient for square feet change by very much (682 to 653).
+Furthermore, neither the coefficient for beds or the coefficient for baths are statistically significant at a 95% level (with beds being closer at 93%).
+From this, we would infer that the square footage is itself a reliable predictor of price regardless of variations in the number of beds and baths.

--   According to the information of regression 3, the coefficient of BEDS is -61205.2, meaning that for each additional bedroom, the price of the house decreases by -61205.2 dollars and the coefficient of BATHS is 66029.7, meaning that for each additional bathroom, the price of the house increases by 66029.7 dollars.
-Also both independent variables, BEDS and BATHS, are not statistically significant.
+-   Furthermore, we notice that the coefficient of BEDS is -61205.2, meaning that for each additional bedroom, the price of the house decreases by -61205.2 dollars.
+That does not make much intuitive sense, until we consider that the coefficient of baths is nearly equivalent at 66029.7.
+Along with the above observation, we interpret this to mean the beds & baths (which are generally correlated) are canceling each other out, and that square footage is the more reliable determinant of cost.

 #### Problem 4